Culture Cookies

 The Art of Joy

 Throughout the passage of time, Art changes from functional to Spiritual, to intellectual, to questionable!
 Mass-manufacturing has virtually eliminated human error (unless we’re talking about ethics!) reduced certain laborious steps, cuts time and costs and ideally, but not always, creates a better product.
 For the Artist though, quality matters.
 Care matters.
-Work is meaningful, it is personal, and there is a strong sense of duty toward historical Art standards.
+Work is meaningful.
+Work is personal, and there is a strong sense of duty toward ideal standards.
+There is a committment to furthur whatever the Artists who passed before us sought – it’s the same search for expression and understanding.

-The extra-silly little things that we think are trivial might just lead us to the very thing we work so hard to achieve.
+The extra-silly little things that we think are trivial might just lead us to the very thing we work so hard to achieve: joy.
 Some answers are right there in front of your face…literally, like in a cookie.

 The Hieroglyphs